checkmarx-ts/CxUtils/engineering-health-check/README.md

 These Powershell scripts are used to retrieve  CxSAST Scan Data for Insight Analysis in the Engineering Health Check.
-The script will collect scan Information that includes data about: Projects, Presets, Teams, Engines, and Result Metrics The 9.x version of the script also optionally collects and generates a summary of the result data for the last scan of each project.
+The script will collect scan Information that includes data about: Projects, Presets, Teams, Engines, and Result Metrics The script also optionally collects and generates a summary of the result data for the last full scan of each project.
 Note that it is possible for the last scan of a project to have no results (e.g., if there were no code changes).

 * Use the corresponding script for the version of CxSAST that is installed.
 * Ensure admin privileges before running the scripts